 Documentary Photographer

-Her personal work happened with the first photographs in the neighborhoods of Spanish Harlem and the Lower East Side, where her main objective was snapshots of children, but where the social environment in general also took on importance.
-Photographs of neighbors talking to each other or sitting on the stairs almost at the end of the day to have some fresh air on hot days or children playing in the streets was a work that tried to capture reality without being made up of unnatural poses.
+Her personal work began with the first photographs in the neighbourhoods of Spanish Harlem and the Lower East Side, where her main objective was snapshots of children, but where the social environment in general also took on importance.
+Photographs of neighbours talking to each other or sitting on the stairs, almost at the end of the day to have some fresh air on hot days, or children playing in the streets, were a work that tried to capture reality without being made up of unnatural poses.
 Helen Levitt took from her teacher and friend, Walker Evans, the importance of reality and, thanks to this aesthetic, Helen managed to exhibit at MoMA in 1943 the work Helen Levitt: Photographs of Children.

 "Helen Levitt, born in New York, quietly wanders the bustling streets of the city or finds herself on the corner of an empty lot where children play.
 With her Leica around her neck, she unwittingly catches them in the absorbent to do their own worlds."